IcedRooibos/UnofficialKagiLinkSummarizer/README.md

 # UnofficialKagiLinkSummarizer

-Adds a right click context menu "Summarize with Kagi" button
+Firefox extension that adds a right click context menu "Summarize with Kagi" button